Academic Policies & Procedures

 Permission of the student's academic dean is required to take more than 19 semester hours.

 Registration is not complete until all fees have been paid and all admissions documents and examinations furnished.
-Failure to satisfy any of the admission or registration requirements is sufficient cause for dropping a student from all classes.
-Enrollment status can be found in PAWS web site at http://paws.southalabama.edu.
+Failure to satisfy any of the admission or registration requirements will prevent registration for subsequent terms.
+Enrollment status can be found in PAWS website at https://paws.southalabama.edu.

 Course Numbering System

 001-099 Remedial courses which do not carry credit toward graduation

 An individual student is responsible for attending the classes in which the student is officially enrolled.
 The quality of work will ordinarily suffer from excessive absences.
 At the beginning of classes, instructors must define their policy on absences, and all cases of illness and emergency shall be promptly reported and verified to the instructor.
 For excessive absences (two or three consecutive class meetings) due to illness, death in family, or family emergency, the Dean of Students' office should be advised.
 Absence notices will be sent to each instructor notifying him of the reason for and the approximate length of the absence.
 This notification does not constitute an excused absence.